Offer gifts with compassion and wisdom.

 – Guanshiyin Bodhisattva’s Universal Door Chapter

-As summarised from above, in ‘Guanshiyin (Avalokiteshvara; Guanyin in short) Bodhisattva’s Universal Door Chapter’ of the Lotus Sutra, there is this interesting episode… After the Buddha (Sakyamuni; Shijiamouni: Sage of the Sakyas [those Capable of Charity]), to Wujinyi (Aksayamati) Bodhisattva and thousands in the audience, introduced some of the countless manifestations of the Bodhisattva in many worlds for skilful guiding of beings with the Dharma towards liberation, the Buddha explained that this is why all should wholeheartedly make offerings to Guanyin Bodhisattva, so as to honour her accomplishment of such meritorious virtues.
-The Buddha also remarked that in the midst of fear and grave danger, she is able to bestow fearlessness, which is why she is also named the ‘Giver of Fearlessness’.
+As summarised from above, in ‘Guanshiyin (Avalokiteshvara or ‘Guanyin’ in short) Bodhisattva’s Universal Door Chapter’ of the Lotus Sutra, there is this interesting episode… After the Buddha (Sakyamuni; Shijiamouni: Sage of the Sakyas [those Capable of Charity]), to Wujinyi (Aksayamati: Inexhaustible Intention) Bodhisattva and thousands in the audience, introduced some of the countless manifestations of Guanyin Bodhisattva in many worlds for skilful guiding of beings with the Dharma towards liberation, he explained that this is why all should wholeheartedly make offerings to him her, so as to honour her accomplishment of such meritorious virtues.
+The Buddha then remarked that in the midst of fear and grave danger, she is able to bestow fearlessness, which is why she is also named the ‘Giver of Fearlessness’.

 Heeding the Buddha’s advice, Wujinyi Bodhisattva immediately offered his precious necklace to Guanyin Bodhisattva, asking her to accept his Dharma offering.
-Just as immediately, Guanyin Bodhisattva declined to receive it.
+Just as immediately, Guanyin Bodhisattva declined his offer.
 Seeking her consent again, Wujinyi Bodhisattva asked her to accept it out of empathy for him and the others.
 The Buddha too, encouraged her to accept it, for the same reason.

-Just as immediately again, she accepts it, divides it into two parts, and offers one to the Buddha and the other to Duobao (Prabhutaratna) Buddha’s stupa.
-The Buddha concludes this section by exclaiming to Wujinyi Bodhisattva that Guanyin Bodhisattva has such ease of supernormal powers, with which she travels in this Saha World [of endurance of suffering] to guide beings.
+Just as immediately again, she accepts it, divides it into two parts, offers one to the Buddha and the other to Duobao (Prabhutaratna: Abundant Treasures) Buddha’s stupa.
+The Buddha concludes this section by exclaiming to Wujinyi Bodhisattva that Guanyin Bodhisattva has such ease of supernormal powers, with which she travels in this Saha World [with endurance of suffering] to guide beings.
 The following is commentary on the significance of this incident.